Home >

 Here's why, but first some inconvenient facts:

-1: The earth’s surface temperature is mainly determined by the difference in energy between incoming solar radiation and outgoing radiation into space.
+1: The earths surface temperature is mainly determined by the difference in energy between incoming solar radiation and outgoing radiation into space.

 2. Higher atmospheric green house gas (GHG) concentrations absorb more of the energy radiated by the earth, allowing less energy to be radiated back into space.
 Therefore, increasing atmospheric GHGs, like CO2, cause greater warming.